bihor/fp_masterquiz/Documentation/Administrator/Index.rst

 startdate, crdate, tstamp, datesNotEqual, timePassed, page (reached page), completed (quiz completed?), selections (all answered questions), selectionsByTag (answered questions of a tag), sortedSelections (answered questions, well sorted).
-Note: sessionstart will only be set, if cookie-sessions are activated.
-If not, startdate and crdate will be equal.

 A selection has this variables: question, answers, sorting, points, maximumPoints (maximum points for this question), entered (entered text to this question).